-Conventions in Entity Framework Core are the default rules by which the Database Schema is created based on Domain and Database Context classes.
+Entity Framework Core Conventions are default rules by which the Database Schema is created based on Domain classes and DbContext.
+For example – the table names, column names, relationships, primary & foreign keys are all created based on these conventions.

 public class Employee